 ComebackTown is published by David Sher to begin a discussion on a better Birmingham.

-Today’s guest blogger is Steve Boswell.
-We love to hear from young professionals.
+Today’s guest blogger is Mike Warren.
 If you’d like to be a guest blogger, please click here.

 Let’s turn Birmingham around.
 Click here to sign up for our newsletter.
 There’s power in numbers.
 (Opt out at any time)